What do we do?

 What are we planning?

-We have a number of active projects, including an investigation of the endangered Western Leopard Toad breeding population structure (using microsatellites and mark-recapure/photo ID), dwarf chameleon speciation patterns and processes, and understanding adaptive radiations in South African reptiles.
+We have a number of active projects, including an investigation of the endangered Western Leopard Toad breeding population structure (using microsatellites and mark-recapture/ photo ID), dwarf chameleon speciation patterns and processes, and understanding adaptive radiations in South African reptiles.
 While not among our usual projects, one of our lab members is currently undertaking her PhD on the population structure of coast dolphins in collaboration with the Iziko South African Museum.

 How do we link to other programmes?